EQDiet/eqdiet.github.io/README.md

 # [eqdiet.github.io](https://eqdiet.github.io)
-EQDiet's Downloads website

 EQDiet's website for recovery and downloading.

-It has all EQDiet binaries and docs.
+This website has all EQDiet's binaries and docs.

 ##### © 2020, EQDiet